 Your debt-to-income ratio should be low

 When you apply for a student loan refinancing loan, the lender isn’t just looking at your debt.
-It’s also looking at your total debt in relation to your income.
+It’s also looking at your total debt in relation to your current income and future income.
 This is called your debt-to-income ratio (DTI).
 If you add up your total monthly payments and divide by total monthly income, you’ll calculate your DTI.

 Let’s say your total monthly debt payments are $700 and your gross monthly income is $3,000.
 Dividing $700 by $3,000, you get 0.25.
 That means your debt-to-income ratio is 25%.
 Typically, you’ll want a DTI of less than 50 percent if you want to refinance student loans, no cosigner required.